 complicated to obtain the permission to enter some facilities and strangers remained at a respectable distance even if he was lying calmly under the table.
 Thanks to his size and character

-traits, the Entlebucher Cattle Dog is a suitable companion for even very small children.
+traits, the Entlebucher Cattle Dog is a suitable companion for children.
 As he is very strong, very lively, fast, self-confident and intrepid, he is a worthy partner

 for wilder ‘manly’ games.